ksylvest/omniai/README.md

 class WeatherTool
   description "Lookup the weather at a location in either Celsius or Fahrenheit."

-  parameter :location, :string, description: "The location to find the weather." parameter :unit, :string, enum: %w[Celsius Fahrenheit], description: "The unit of measurement." required %i[location]
+  parameter :location, :string, description: "The location to find the weather.", nullable: false parameter :unit, :string, enum: %w[Celsius Fahrenheit], description: "The unit of measurement.", nullable: true required %i[location unit]

   # @param location [String]
   # @param unit [String] "Celsius" or "Fahrenheit"